raduSa/LetsGoGambling/README.md

 \end{pmatrix}
 $$

+Q5: What is the optimal bet size?
-Certainty Equivalent (CE) provides a way to compare different bets.
+A5: Certainty Equivalent (CE) provides a way to compare different bets.
 The bet with the highest CE is the one you want to make, unless all bets have a negative CE in which case you should not bet at all.
 For a typical hand of blackjack, the amount you expect to win, on average, is some advantage "a" times the amount